 Speaking about her achievements, Evans said: “A few weeks ago, I had the honour of winning Swansea’s junior Sportswoman of the year in the Swansea Sports Awards.
 This award is given as a recognition of young sporting talent in Swansea.

 “Over the last year I have been lucky enough to have gained many opportunities and experiences.
 I have represented Wales U21 against the Isle of Man U21 in February and we came away with a fantastic win!
 I’ve also been lucky enough to have signed my first senior contract with the Celtic Dragons to train and play in the Superleague.

 “I am extremely grateful and thankful for the amazing support network I have around me.
 This includes my family and friends, Wales, Dragons and Swansea University coaches and teammates who all provide tremendous support and have all contributed towards me winning this award.”

 Netball might be on hold for now, but some great things are predicted of Rhian once she and her Welsh and franchise teammates return to court.
-Wales Netball would like to congratulate Rhian on her very well-deserved accolade!
+Welsh Netball would like to congratulate Rhian on her very well-deserved accolade!